-Heart failure has been observed with two other members of the dipeptidyl peptidase-4 (DPP-4) inhibitor class.
+Heart Failure: Heart failure has been observed with two other members of the dipeptidyl peptidase-4 (DPP-4) inhibitor class.
 Consider the risks and benefits of TRADJENTA in patients at risk for heart failure, such as those with a prior history of heart failure and a history of renal impairment.
 Monitor patients for signs and symptoms.
 Advise patients of the symptoms of heart failure and to immediately report such symptoms.
 If heart failure develops consider discontinuation of TRADJENTA.

-Use with Medications Known to Cause Hypoglycemia: The use in combination with insulin or insulin secretagogues (e.g., sulfonylurea) increases the risk of hypoglycemia.
+Use with Medications Known to Cause Hypoglycemia: The use in combination with insulin or insulin secretagogues increases the risk of hypoglycemia.
 A lower dose of insulin or insulin secretagogue may be required.

-Angioedema has also been reported with other DPP-4 inhibitors.
+Hypersensitivity Reactions: Discontinue TRADJENTA, assess for other potential causes, institute appropriate monitoring and treatment, and initiate alternative treatment for diabetes.
 Use caution in a patient with a history of angioedema to another DPP-4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with TRADJENTA.

 Bullous Pemphigoid: There have been reports of bullous pemphigoid requiring hospitalization.
 Tell patients to report development of blisters or erosions.
 If bullous pemphigoid is suspected, discontinue TRADJENTA.